Sju sorters kakor (Seven kinds of cookies)

 2 cups all-purpose flour, ½ tsp salt, 2 sticks unsalted butter (softened), 1½ cups sugar, 1 tsp crushed baker’s ammonium, ½ tsp almond extract, 1½ cups sweetened flaked coconut.

 Sift together flour and salt.
 Beat together butter and sugar with an electric mixer until pale and fluffy.
 Beat in ammonium carbonate and almond extract until combined well.
 Mix in flour mixture at low speed just until blended, then stir in coconut.
-Form dough into a disk and chill, wrapped in plastic wrap, until firm, about 1 hour.
+Form dough into a disk, wrap in plastic wrap, and chill until firm, about 1 hour.

 Preheat oven to 300°F.